greta-dev/greta/tests/testthat/_snaps/functions.md

     Code
       eigen(x)
     Error <simpleError>
-      only two-dimensional, square, symmetric greta arrays can be eigendecomposed
+      only two-dimensional, square, symmetric <greta_array>s can be eigendecomposed

 ---